Free Heavy Equipment Appraisal quote from a

 We already determined what level of detail we plan to identify the equipment in the scope of work section above.
 This determination depends largely on the property being valuated.

 For example, let’s say the assignment is an aggregate plant.
-Our machinery and equipment appraisers will take the following 3 step systematic (macro) approach to identifying the plant’s characteristics:
+Our certified machinery and equipment appraisers will take the following 3 step systematic (macro) approach to identifying the plant’s characteristics:

 #1 Collect facts and data relating to the full life cycle of the plant